-- It is thin and fairly lightweight and much less bulky then other forms, making it easy to work with and fit.
+- It is thin, fairly lightweight, and much less bulky than other forms, making it easy to work with and fit.

-- It can also be used as a vapour barrier as it is relatively water proof and unaffected by moisture.
+- It can also be used as a vapor barrier as it is relatively waterproof and unaffected by moisture.

-- It is also none toxic and none carcinogenic unlike other forms of insulation making it safer and easy to install with the use of less safety equipment.
+- Unlike other forms of insulation, it is also non-toxic and non-carcinogenic, making it safer and easy to install with the use of less safety equipment.

 - It is generally more expensive due to being a metal-based product.

-- Whilst effective in warmer climates, it will be required to be combined with other forms of insulation in colder climates.
+- Though effective in warmer climates, it will require being combined with other forms of insulation in colder climates.
 This is in order to prevent heat loss in cold weather from convection.

 - It also relies on being clean and free of dust and debris, both when fitted and when in use.
-This means in some areas such as roofs it may require cleaning of dust from time to time to ensure maximum efficiency.
+This means in some areas, such as roofs, it may require being cleaned of dust from time to time to ensure maximum efficiency.